Platform-OS/platformos-documentation/pages/getting-started/users/authentication.md

 ---
 name: token_is_valid
 ---
-{%- query_graph get_user_with_password_token, id: params.id, result: g -%}
+{%- query_graph 'get_user_with_password_token', id: params.id, result: g -%}
 {%- assign token_valid = params.token | is_token_valid: params.id -%}
 {% if g.user.id != blank and token_valid == true and g.user.default.password_token == params.token %}true{% endif %}
 ```

 {% endraw %}

 We are done.
-If user provides valid password and confirms it, the password will be changed and he will be redirected to `/sign_in page`.
+If user provides valid password and confirms it, the password will be changed and he will be redirected to `/sign_in` page.
 If the password is not valid, the system will re-render the form and display message explaining what is wrong.
 Finally, if the user tries to hijack someone else account by manually change id or providing not valid token, 403 status will be returned and the request will not be processed.

 # Accessing authenticated user data